 Next up on the glamper living room makeover was seating.
 Earlier in the year, we purchased an Ikea pull out sofa with a dark grey slipcover to play the dual role of seating by day and sleeping by night.
 I added a few throw pillows and a blanket to give a pop of red color to the room.

 Across from the sofa bed I added two chairs from our basement and the gate leg table I had in my stash of flea market finds.
 When it came to the chairs, for a long time we were unsure as to what chairs we were going to put in the camper.
 In the end, these chairs were given to me but need to be reupholstered in red.
 (That’s a future DIY project.)

 Artwork needs to be inexpensive and light enough to be attached to the wall with some velcro so it doesn’t fall off or rattle endlessly while driving.
 This vintage map letter B from the Movie Monday Challenge is the perfect artwork for the glamper.
 I also made the huge map art sign above the cab with my favorite quote and made with Sharpie markers.

 We didn’t get to finish everything on our “to do” list this time but you can bet I will be replacing all of these boring plastic lights with the next round of our glamper living room makeover.
-I bought the awesome dark grey curtains on Amazon, I am also going to make some privacy curtains for the front cab window and order pull down shades for the windows.
+I bought the awesome dark grey curtains on Amazon, I am also going to make some privacy curtains for the front cab window and we still have to order pull down shades for the side windows.

 With these updates I am amazed with how much a coat of white paint makes all the difference with the space.
 Everything looks bigger, better and so fresh.
 With that being said, scroll down and take a look at what my friends have done with their $100 room makeovers and let these ladies inspire you to get creative.